Our staff will respond to your query promptly and provide detailed information to your questions.

 - Free Wi-Fi on board motor coach

-- Accommodation 2 nights in a standard room with facilities in Reykjavik
+- Accommodation 2 nights in a standard room with facilities in a comfortable standard hotel in Reykjavik (Comfort option) or in a standard room in a quality hotel (Quality option)

-- Accommodation 3 nights in a standard room with facilities in the countryside
+- Accommodation 3 nights in a standard room with facilities in a comfortable countryside guesthouse/farmhouse (Comfort option) or in a standard room with facilities in a quality guesthouse/farmhouse (Quality option)

 - Icelandic breakfast (except arrival day)

-- 3 One-course local-cuisine dinners in the countryside with coffee/tea* (Day 2, 3, 4)
+- 3 Two-course local-cuisine dinners in the countryside with coffee/tea* (Day 2, 3, 4)

 - Entrance fee to the Aurora Reykjavik Northern Lights Centre (day 2)